Voting Begins In Indonesia's General Elections

-(MENAFN- IANS) Jakarta, Feb 14 (IANS) Voting for Indonesia's general elections officially began Wednesday morning, according to the country's General Elections Commission (KPU).
+JAKARTA, Feb 14 (NNN-ANTARA) – Voting for Indonesia's general elections officially began this morning, according to the country's General Elections Commission (KPU).

 The candidates elected will make up a new administration that will govern Indonesia for the next five years.

-The KPU announced that candidates from 2,710 electoral districts will compete for a total of 20,462 seats of the country's different legislative levels, including 580 seats in the People's Representative Council.
+The KPU announced that, candidates from 2,710 electoral districts will compete for a total of 20,462 seats of the country's different legislative levels, including 580 seats in the People's Representative Council.– NNN-ANTARA

 Legal Disclaimer: